sahib/brig/docs/roadmap.rst

 - User authentication
 - Fuse filesystem

-All of the above features are currently already implemented and work.
-Focus is on stabilizing the features and making it somewhat release ready.
-All those features combined do already provide some usefulness, but for being a day-to-day useful tool, it takes a few more features, especially being able to sync with offline peers over a trusted partner.
+For day-to-day use there are quite some other features that make brig easier to use and capable of forming a Dropbox-like backend out of several nodes.

-Note that there will be no stability guarantees before version 1.0.0.
+**There will be no stability guarantees before version 1.0.0.**

 Future
 ------